laozhou-in-germany/Chens_LMS_Public/docs/docs/subpages/QS_d2_Develop_notes_for_knowledge_management.md

 ### Develop topics

 All knowledge notes with the same tag are collected in a topic note.
 Use the topic note as a workspace to sort, structure and unify the notes.
 The contradiction between the notes should be solved.
-The consolidation helper supports you to identify unprocessed notes.
+The consolidation helper supports you to identify Not Processed  notes.

 > See demo topic note [Berlin](../../500_Knowledge_Management/570_🗩Topics/Berlin.md)